GarimaSarangal/Machine-Learning/README.md

-# Machine-Learning
-Non Fraudulent Job Recommender
+# Non Fraudulent Job Recommender
 Our system filters out the fraudulent job postings before recommending the jobs based on the details provided by the user.

 Note- Both the jupyter notebooks uploaded to GitHub contains the corresponding output with it.